Ahrar al-Sham: Ideology

 Ahrar al-Sham leader Hassan Aboud stated that Ahrar al-Sham worked with the Nusra Front and would have no problems with al-Nusra as long as they continued fighting the regime.
 Aboud also said Ahrar worked with the Islamic State of Iraq and the Levant (ISIL) in some battles, but that their agenda was disagreeable.
 He said all parties, whether they were ISIL, al-Nusra, the Islamic Front, or the FSA, shared the same objective of establishing an Islamic state, but they differed as to the "tactics, strategies or methods".
 Aboud claimed that in Syria "there are no secular groups".
-Aboud condemned democracy in an interview with Al-Jazeera, saying that "Democracy is people governing people, according to rules they please.
-We say that we have a divine system whose law is Allah's for his creatures and his slaves who he appointed as viceregents on this Earth."